bchavez/Bogus/.github/ISSUE_TEMPLATE/03_bug_report.md

 ### How do you reproduce the issue?

-### Do you have a unit test that can demonstrates the bug?
+### Do you have a unit test that can demonstrate the bug?

 ### Can you identify the location in Bogus' source code where the problem exists?